shirs12/cpp-board-game/README.md

 # # # # # # # # # # #

-Player 2 found the victory-island and won the game! game over
+Player 2 found the victory-island and won this round! game over
 ```